TPReal/tp-vector/README.md

 ![Web fonts](wiki/feature_font.png)
 <br> The font is fetched from [Google Fonts](https://fonts.google.com/) and
 embedded in the generated SVG.
+See the
-See the [External resources](wiki/external.md) page for more details.
+[Using external resources](wiki/external.md) page for more details.

 _Note:_ If the text using a web font is misaligned, refreshing the page should help.